By David Morin

 You can use this knowledge to both feel more confident yourself and help others out.
 When you’re at a social gathering, look for people who are standing on their own or who look uncomfortable.
 Their biggest wish is to have someone talking to them just like “everyone else” is talking.
 Approach them by using the conversation techniques from the previous chapter.

 Like I said before, it will be easier to approach people who look less confident.
-You can be more certain that they in fact would appreciate to be spoken to.
+You can be more certain that they, in fact, would appreciate being spoken to.

 Start a conversation by using the conversation starter sentences in the previous chapter.
 You’ve made the person you approach feel a whole lot better, and perhaps you’ll have something in common that you can talk about.